Configuring a popup window with OIDC

 }

-7) The brand backend replies to the calling client with the result of the authentication and set any necessary session cookies.
+3. Finally, the backend responds to the calling client with the authentication result and manages the user’s session lifecycle.